mahmoudzainali/launch-ui/README.md

-# 🚀 Launch UI – Next.js Website Components Template
+# 🚀 Alrais AI Image Generation – Next.js Website Components Template

 A comprehensive collection of production-ready website components built with Next.js, Shadcn/ui, and Tailwind CSS.
 Perfect for developers looking to quickly build modern, responsive websites with the power of shadcn/ui components.